 This is the place to find out about my works-in-progress, my completed stories, and scribblings of mine that I’m especially fond of.
+You can read the first chapters of my main novels and a short story (from a while ago) here if you like: hover your mouse over the Adventures in Various Worlds title and you’ll see the list.

 Writers know how it is to look over their old writing and cringe, torn between the desire to destroy it (in case anyone else finds it) or to keep it as a reminder of how much they’ve grown since then.
 I’ve gotten rid of most of my old work.
 The one piece I keep around, I do because it held the seeds of two of my later (and much better) stories.
 Travellers From Afar, written in 2013 and afterwards revised, involves time-travel and the conversion of a part of England.
 The time-travel part later made its way into Of the North, where it’s much better developed.
 England’s conversion, with much greater historical accuracy and much deeper, appears in Wind Age.
 But Travellers From Afar has very few virtues in itself.
 The style of the writing is immature; it tells, instead of showing; it pretends to be historical fiction, but I did no research whatsoever, and now that I know what I’m talking about, I can point out wrong centuries, wrong clothes, wrong social norms, wrong everything.